Herning Messecenter railway halt

 Herning Messecenter station is a railway halt in the western part of the city of Herning in Jutland, Denmark.
 The station serves the exhibition centre and entertainment complex of Messecenter Herning in the western part of Herning.

 Herning Messecenter railway halt is located on the Skanderborg–Skjern line, and opened in 1997.
-It offers direct regional train services to Herning, Aarhus, and Skjern operated by Arriva.
+It offers direct regional train services to Herning, Aarhus, and Skjern operated by the public transport company GoCollective.